mpuigsari/Pez/pez_ros/pez_humble/pez_ws/src/pez_core/README.md

    source install/setup.bash
    ```

-This approach is ideal for development and rapid iteration when working directly on a supported Ubuntu Jammy system.

 ### 3.2.
 Docker Container Deployment

 We provide two Docker-based options for simplified, reproducible environments.
 See the corresponding container READMEs for full details:

 * **Fish-side Container**:
-  Use the [`pez_docker`](/pez_ros/pez_docker/README.md) image on the Raspberry Pi 4 (64-bit) for onboard control of servos, camera, and electromagnet.
-It’s published to Docker Hub as `yourorg/pez_docker:arm64-latest`.
+  Use the [`pez_docker`](/pez_ros/pez_docker/README.md) image on the Raspberry Pi 4 (64-bit) for onboard control of servos, camera, electromagnet, and sensor publishing.

 * **Host-side Container**:
-  Use the [`pez_humble`](/pez_ros/pez_humble/README.md) environment on your development machine (any Jammy-compatible architecture).
-It provides ROS2 Humble with joystick support, RQT, and PlotJuggler for control and visualization.
+  Use the [`pez_humble`](/pez_ros/pez_humble/README.md) environment on your development machine (Jammy-compatible architecture).
+It provides ROS2 Humble with joystick support, RQT, PlotJuggler, and sensor monitoring.

 ---